Wayrion/jetbrains-llm-eval/README.md

 	- `t_execute_sec` — cumulative time executing tests in the sandbox across iterations.
 	- `t_reflect_sec` — cumulative time spent in LLM reflection cycles.
 Should be 0 if iters is set to 0 (Only the first trajectory is used)

 When running with `--verbose`, a compact breakdown is also shown per task.
+Running with `--debug` also provides additional information that can be helpful for troubleshooting